Thewbi/spi_sd_card_reader/README.md

 support for the linux partition (file system type 0x83), this partition will not show up in windows, although it exists on the SD card!

+## Reading File System Types

 With our SD Card reader application, the question becomes, how many file systems do you want to support?

-## Reading File System Types

 The first step is most likely to support the FAT32 file system type.
 The reason is that FAT32 is used by many devices so it is a good idea to have code in your portfolio that reads FAT32.
 Also FAT32 is documented (in very confusing way) and it is not too hard to implement (in a naive fashion).

+Also the other file systems are more modern than FAT32.
+As such they are more capable and more efficient but also more complicated to implement than FAT32.

+The rest of the document therefore talks about FAT32.

+## FAT 32

 Therefore, read the MBR and parse the partition table.
 If the file system type is 0x0C, read the start offset.